Canine cognitive dysfunction (CCD), commonly known as canine dementia, or “old dog syndrome”, is a rather common progressive disease in aging dogs.

 Aging dogs with cognitive dysfunction syndrome usually show some or all of the following signs and symptoms:

 One of the hallmark symptoms of CCD is disorientation.
-The dog may seem lost even in familiar environments (e.g. in his own yard), or he may not be able to get around furniture or corners.
-He may also have difficulty with doors, e.g. when trying to get out of a room, he may go to the closet door instead of the room door.
+The dog may seem lost even in familiar environments (e.g. in his own yard).
+Or he may not be able to get around furniture or corners.
+He may also have difficulty with doors, so for example, when trying to get out of a room, he may go to the closet door instead of the room door.

 In addition, he may not be able to recognize familiar faces, sometimes not even family members, and may not respond to his own name.